sequence345/3d-modeling-reimagined/README.md

 Creative-end-user computing, distilled.

-(Creative-end-user: game-development, user-interface, product-design, construction, photography, video, music and more.)
+(Creative-end-user: game/interface development (2d and 3d), product-design, construction, photography, video, music and more.)

 *See the 3 PDFs for details.*